RackHD/docs/docs/how_it_works.rst

 RackHD supports two modes of learning about machines that it manages.
 We loosely group these as *active* and *passive* discovery.

-* Active discovery is where a user or outside system actively tells RackHD that the system exists.
+* Passive discovery is where a user or outside system actively tells RackHD that the system exists.
 This is enabled through making a post to the REST interface that RackHD can then add to its data model.

-* Passive discovery can be either enabled or disabled through configuration in RackHD, and is invoked when a machine attempts to PXE boot on the network that RackHD is
-  "listening" on.
-As a new machine PXE boots, RackHD compares the mac-address of the hardware booting to its internal information.
-If MAC address has not been previously recorded, it creates a new record in the data model and then invokes a default workflow.
+* Active discovery is invoked when a machine attempts to PXE boot on the network that RackHD is "listening" on.
+As a new machine PXE boots, RackHD compares the MAC address of the hardware booting to its internal information.
+If the MAC address has not been previously recorded, it creates a new record in the data model and then invokes a default discovery workflow.

-The default workflow is pre-configured to download a pre-made Linux kernel and initrd (a microkernel) to run in memory and coordinate with the monorail engine to run commands on the remote machine to interrogate the device's motherboard.
+The discovery workflow is pre-configured to download a pre-built Linux kernel, initrd and ubuntu filesystem to run in memory and coordinate with the monorail engine to run commands on the remote machine to interrogate the device's motherboard.

 Discovery Workflow